 The OCSP communication between H(e)NB and OCSP server may use the in-band signaling of certificate revocation status in TLS according to TLS Extensions as specified in Annex E of TS 33.310 [7].
 Support for this extension to TLS in H(e)NB and H(e)MS is optional.

-The H(e)MS may check the revocation status of the H(e)NB certificate using CRLs according to TS 33.310 [7] or OCSP as specified in [22] and [23] with the exception that the SHA-1 and SHA-256 hash functions shall be mandatory to support.
-For security reasons, the use of SHA-1 is not recommended for newly created CRLs and OCSP responses.
-If the profile in [23] is used, support for WAP specific protocols is not required, and the provisions on certificates and signatures given in TS 33.310 [7], clause 6.1, shall be followed.
+The H(e)MS may check the revocation status of the H(e)NB certificate using CRLs according to TS 33.310 [7] or OCSP as specified in [22] and [23] with the exception that the requirements on certificates, hash functions, public keys, and signature algorithms in clause 6.1 of TS 33.310 [7] shall be followed.

-NOTE 2a: It is likely that in a future 3GPP release, CRLs and OCSP responses which use SHA-1 as the hash algorithm will be prohibited.
+NOTE 2a: Void.

 The H(e)MS shall implement support for either CRL checking or OCSP or both.
 The locations of the CRL Server and OCSP Responder may be in the operator's network or provided by the manufacturer/vendor.
 Neither the operator nor the manufacturer is required to provide a CRL Server or an OCSP Responder.
 For the case when the operator provides a CRL Server or OCSP Responder, the manufacturer shall forward revocation data to the operator.
 The interface to forward revocation data is out of scope of the present document.